fenglinliu98/MIA/README.md

 Download the mscoco images from  [link](http://mscoco.org/dataset/#download).
 You need 2014 training images and 2014 val. images.
 You should put the train2014/ and val2014/ in the ./data/images/ directory.

-Note: You also provide a download bash script to download the mscoco images:
+Note: We also provided a download bash script to download the mscoco images:
 ```
 cd data/images/original && bash download_mscoco_images.sh
 ```